maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

   * Wire GND between EVB and Hub

 - Edit nuvoton-npcm845-evb.dts.
 (The static address of Hub/SPD depends on the design).
-  The example configures the hub slave port IO voltage to 1.0V and assign dynamic address 0x10 to the hub.
+  The example configures the hub slave port IO voltage to 1.0V and assigns dynamic address 0x10 to the hub.
 ```
     i3c0: i3c@fff10000 {
         status = "okay";